Azure-Samples/streaming-at-scale/eventhubs-streamanalytics-eventhubs/README.md

 ## Stream Analytics

+Note that the solution configurations have been verified with compatibility level 1.2.
 The deployed Stream Analytics solution doesn't do any analytics or projection, but it just inject an additional field using a simple Javascript UDF:

 ```sql
 select